Caihanwang/BIOS823_Assignments/README.md

 # Data Visulization

+## Introduction

+This assignment use the data set from link{https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-11-13}

 ## Plot of malaria_deaths Data Set

 Firstly, I read in the data set by pandas using raw data url.
 And then, we can view first a few lines of the data set.